SCons/scons/SCons/Tool/linkCommon/README.md

 * where Y either not specified or 0-255
 * where Z either not specified or 0-255

 For most platforms this will lead to a series of symlinks eventually pointing to the actual shared library (or loadable module file).
 1. `${SHLIBPREFIX}lib_name${SHLIBSUFFIX} -> ${SHLIBPREFIX}lib_name${SHLIBVERSION}${SHLIBSUFFIX}`
 1. `${SHLIBPREFIX}lib_name${SOVERSION}${SHLIBSUFFIX} -> ${SHLIBPREFIX}lib_name${SHLIBVERSION}${SHLIBSUFFIX}`

+These symlinks are stored by the emitter in the following `target[0].attributes.shliblinks = symlinks`
+This means that those values are fixed a the time SharedLibrary() is called (generally)

 For **openbsd** the following rules for symlinks apply